Mississippi child care assistance.

-One of the main Mississippi programs that can provide low income parents with help in paying their day and child care bills is the Certificate Program.
+One of the main Mississippi programs that can provide low income parents with help in paying their day and child care bills is the free Certificate Program.
 This is paid for by both federal government and some state funds, however it is administered locally in your town or county.
 The state will subsidize a portion of the families costs and the family that is enrolled in the program will be responsible for paying the balance.
 It provides low income parents and/or guardians in Mississippi the ability to go to work, a job, or school without needing to be concerned with who is caring for their infant, teenager, or child.

 There are several eligibility requirements and so called priorities set by the state.
 The state, Division of Economic Assistance, puts many of the rules in place.
 They include the following.

 The child needs to be under the age of 13, however some exceptions can be made for parents or children that are physically or mentally handicapped.
 Several income limits are in place as well and the family and their household must fall within those limits.

 Top priority is given to TANF eligible residents.
 The parent who is receiving cash assistance will be required to participate in an allowable TANF program activity, such as full time employment or job training.
 They need to abide by all other guidelines as well.
 All of the TANF program requirements must be followed closely.